 The following employees are exempt from having the Maternity Leave Contribution paid in their respect:

-- Employees over 65 years of age who are exempt from paying Social Security Contributions, but are still considered to be in an employment relationship
+- Employees over sixty-five (65) years of age who are exempt from paying Social Security Contributions, but are still considered to be in an employment relationship.

 The following employees are not exempt from having the Maternity Leave Contribution paid in their respect:

-- Persons (mostly interns) engaged on definite 6 monthly contracts
+- Persons (mostly interns) engaged on definite six (6) monthly contracts.

-Obligation for employee to stay in same employment for 6 months:
+Obligation for employee to stay in same employment for six (6) months:

 - Presently, the Employment and Industrial Relations Act (Cap.
-452.) contains a provision (Article 36 (20) that requires employees to return to work for a 6 month period after benefitting from maternity leave, failing which the employer will be due to a reimbursement from the employee.
-This provision remains valid and the employee is obliged to adhere to such regulation
+452.) contains a provision (Article 36 (20) that requires employees to return to work for a six (6) month period after benefitting from maternity leave, failing which the employer will be due to a reimbursement from the employee.
+This provision remains valid and the employee is obliged to adhere to such regulation.